AnetteStu/AnetteStu/README.md

-- 👋 Hi, I’m @AnetteStu
+- 👋 Hi, my name is Anette Dahlle Stustad
 - 👀 I’m interested in Front-End development, IT and Digital art
-- 🌱 I’m currently learning Front-End and how to drive a car
+- 🌱 I’m currently learning React, Next.js and how to deploy WordPress
-- 💞️ I’m looking to collaborate on --
 - 📫 How to reach me;
 Might be best to hit me up with an email: anettestu@gmail.com or add me on discord Stusi#8623